 Location Lat 44.230138 / Lon -69.047376 Park entry is 2 miles north of Camden on Route 1.

 Hours / Season Open all year*; 9:00 a.m. to sunset daily unless otherwise posted at the gate.
-Fee charged. *NOTE: The Mount Battie Road, from Nov 1st to May 1st, may be closed based on weather and staffing.
+Fee charged year-round at entry booth by staff or self-service station. *NOTE: The Mount Battie Road, from Nov 1st to May 1st, may be closed based on weather and staffing.
 Call the park ahead of your visit if you want to know the current status.
 The rest of the park is open year-round; the park entrance lot is plowed as well as other access points.
 After a major snowfall it is best to call about conditions.
-Sign up for the Park & Trail Condition Alerts.
+Sign up for Camden Hill's Park & Trail Condition Alerts.

 Camden Hills State Park signature location is the scenic vista high atop Mt.
 Battie where sweeping views of Camden, Penobscot Bay, and surrounding islands await.
 On a clear day, visitors can see Cadillac Mountain at Acadia National Park.
 Renowned for the panoramic view of Camden Harbor and Penobscot Bay from the top of Mt.
 Battie, which inspired Edna St. Vincent Millay's poem "Renascence," the park still inspires wonder in visitors today.
 Mt.
 Megunticook, the highest of the Camden Hills - and highest peak on the mainland - is a moderate climb by foot trail.
 Other hiking opportunities abound and are well-mapped.
 Download a trail map.

 The park is located a few minutes north of Camden, a quintessential New England town featuring shops that are within walking distance to the working harbor.
 Harbor cruises, whale and puffin watches are available daily.